Will Marquette cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Marquette vs. Wisconsin: Betting Trends, Record ATS, Home/Road Splits - December 2

-The Wisconsin Badgers (5-2) host the No. 3 Marquette Golden Eagles (6-1) after winning three home games in a row.
-The Golden Eagles are favored by only 2.5 points in the matchup, which starts at 12:30 PM ET on Saturday, December 2, 2023.
-The matchup has an over/under set at 139.5 points.
+The Wisconsin Badgers (5-2) are underdogs (+3.5) as they attempt to continue a four-game winning streak when they host the No. 3 Marquette Golden Eagles (6-1) at 12:30 PM ET on Saturday, December 2, 2023 at Kohl Center.
+The contest airs on FOX.
+The over/under is 139.5 in the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!